Home

 Map courtesy of Tasmania Tourism.

 Tasmania has received Conde Naste's Traveler's "Best Temperate Island in the World" award twice.
 The island has four distinct seasons.
 More than 20% of the island has been declared a World Heritage Area, and nearly a third of the island is protected within its 14 national parks.
 Tasmania has dense rain forests, stoney mountain peaks, alpine meadows, pine plantations, eucalyptus stands and fertile stretches of farmland.
+To learn more about this interesting island, click on the buttons above.

 Cradle Mountain & Dove Lake.